A Real Estate Agent Near Me

 A high ranking realtor has to work very hard to get that top ranking — so Google’s telling you something.

 Look for those who the needed skills in the specific housing market you’re looking to buy in and that they demonstrate good negotiating skills.
-Big brokerages will pawn you off to some agent where you hope you’ll get good service and results.

 Real estate agents in the US are licensed by their state and provincial realtor associations which are in turn associated with NAR and CREA.
 These organizations own the MLS (multiple listing service) listings which are managed locally by MLS associations such as CAR, TREB, SDAR, SFAR, GVREB, ARA, GBAR, PAR, and others throughout the US and Canada.